microsoft/vscode-react-native/README.md

 # Element inspector

-With the help of the [`react-devtools`](https://www.npmjs.com/package/react-devtools) package and this extension, you can conveniently explore and work with the DOM-tree.
+In the extension you can run React DevTools Element inspector to inspect the DOM-tree of your application.
+It's required to install the [`react-devtools`](https://www.npmjs.com/package/react-devtools) package globally to run React DevTools from the extension.
+\```
+npm install -g react-devtools
+\```

 ### Integration with React Native Inspector